MAN-01 Ketryx Lifecycle Management

 5. Software Dependency

-Software dependencies are managed through the Ketryx Software Supply Chain Management: Software Dependencies.
+Software dependencies are managed through Ketryx Software Supply Chain Management: Software Dependencies.

 6. Cloud Dependency

-Software dependencies are managed through the Ketryx Software Supply Chain Management: Software Dependencies.
+Cloud dependencies are managed through Ketryx Software Supply Chain Management: Cloud Dependencies.

 7. Test Plan

 A set of Test Cases required to release a Version.
-By default, all Test Cases are included in a Version’s Test Plan.
+By default, all Test Cases within the same Project are included in a Version’s Test Plan.

 8. Version